-Orange County's score for successful exits from ES, SH, TH, and RRH was 40% in 2019, compared to California's score of 36% and the national score of 41%.
+Orange County's score for successful exits from ES, SH, TH, and RRH was 37% in 2022, compared to California's score of 32% and the national score of 34%.

-Due to the nature of Emergency Shelter projects, clients are frequently exited without providing Destination data, resulting in an error rate of 38%, down from 49% in 2019.
-Metric 7.a1: Successful Exits From Street Outreach
+Due to the nature of Emergency Shelter projects, clients are frequently exited without providing Destination data, resulting in an error rate of 40%.